emmadickson/bcrd/support.md

           <p>BCRD will host it's FIRST EVER Durham home bout in July 2019!
           Support this league accomplishment with an advertisement in the bout booklet, or contribute items to the bout day raffle.
 Raffle proceeds will be split between BCRD and a charitable partner.
 For information about bout day advertisements and raffle contributions, email bullcityrollerderby@gmail.com.</p>

-          <h5 style="font-family: 'Passion One', sans-serif; color:#8C218D">What will your sponsorship of Bull City Roller Derby fund?</h5>
+          <h5 style="font-family: 'Passion One', sans-serif; color:black">What will your sponsorship of Bull City Roller Derby fund?</h5>
             <li>Your gift will support inclusive athletic leadership in Durham.</li>
             <li>Your gift will enable us to welcome new skaters with bi-annual “booty camp” recruitment events and available gear.</li>
             <li>Your gift will help make uniforms accessible to all of our current and future teammates.</li>